Melissa Errico: Philanthropy

-Errico founded the Bowery Babes in 2005 and continues to serve in an advisory capacity.
+Errico founded the Bowery Babes in 2005, and continues to serve in an advisory capacity.
 She performed at Merkin Concert Hall in June 2015 to support the Ali Forney Center, which assists homeless LGBT youth.
-She has supported the arts organization Sing For Hope and non-profit camp SAY, for children who stutter.
+She has supported the non-profit arts organization Sing For Hope and non-profit camp SAY, for children who stutter.
 Errico appeared in Take Me to the World: A Sondheim 90th Birthday Celebration, a fundraiser for Artists Striving To End Poverty (ASTEP) in April 2020.